factory-talk/frontend-challenge/README.md

 # Weather Application

+> [!Important]
+> I have developed a more comprehensive version of this assignment, which extends far beyond the original assignment requirements.
+>
+> To keep things organized, I have separated it into its own repository.
+You can explore the code [here](https://gitlab.com/korawit.ch605/weather-app-full-stack-nextjs), or even visit the live deployed site at [https://weather.devviantex.com/](https://weather.devviantex.com/).

 ## Overview
 Create a responsive weather application that allows users to search for cities and view current weather conditions.
 The app features a search box with suggestions, a list of selected cities with current temperatures, and detailed weather information for each city.
 Users can configure the temperature unit system (Kelvin, Fahrenheit, Celsius).